pachterlab/PROBer/INSTALL.md

     ```

     This is only required when one of the `CMakeLists.txt` files changes or new
     source files are introduced.
-It will make a new set of `Makefile`s
+It will make a new set of `Makefile`s.

 5. Build the code